d12frosted/elpa-mirror/gnu/denote-readme.txt

   extras to their front matter that we would not want to touch.

-  If in Dired, `denote-change-file-type-and-front-matter' operates on the file at point, else it prompts with minibuffer completion for one.
+  If in Dired, `denote-change-file-type-and-front-matter' operates on the file at point, else the current file, else it prompts with minibuffer completion for one.

   The title of the file is retrieved from a line starting with a title field in the file’s front matter, depending on the previous file type